-Please recall that Penal Code 484i PC states that an accused must act with a certain intent to be guilty under each of its sections.
-For example, the defendant must act with an “intent to defraud” to be convicted under PC 484ib.
-This means it is a valid legal defense for an accused to show that he did not act with this requisite intent.
+Penal Code 484i PC states that you must act with a certain intent to be guilty under each of its sections.
+For example, you must act with an “intent to defraud” to be convicted under PC 484ib.
+This means it is a valid legal defense to show that you did not act with this requisite intent.

-Under a necessity defense, a defendant essentially tries to avoid guilt by showing that he had a sufficiently good reason to commit the crime.
-In the context of counterfeiting a credit card, an accused could attempt to show that he committed the crime since he had no other choice (e.g., because of an emergency).
+Under a necessity defense, you essentially try to avoid guilt by showing that you had a sufficiently good reason to commit the crime.
+In the context of counterfeiting a credit card, you could attempt to show that you committed the crime since you had no other choice (for example, because of an emergency).

 2.3.
 Falsely accused

-Unfortunately, it is not at all uncommon for people to get prosecuted based on false allegations.
+Unfortunately, it is not at all uncommon to get prosecuted based on false allegations.
 People get falsely accused out of

 - revenge, and

-Thus, it is a valid defense for a defendant to say that a party falsely accused him of violating Penal Code 484i.
+Thus, it is a valid defense to say that a party falsely accused you of violating Penal Code 484i.

 The penalties for Penal Code 484i violations will vary depending on what code section gets violated.

-If a defendant violates Penal Code 484ia, he will be charged with a misdemeanor.2 This violation is punishable by:
+Violating Penal Code 484ia is a misdemeanor.2 This violation is punishable by: